cm-jones/cramer/README.md

 ## Documentation

-Detailed documentation for libdsc can be found under [docs/](docs/).
+Detailed documentation for lincpp can be found under [docs/](docs/).

 ## Contributing

-If you find any issues or have suggestions for improvements, feel free to [open an issue](https://github.com/cm-jones/numcpp/issues/new) or submit a [pull request](https://github.com/cm-jones/numcpp/compare).
+If you find any issues or have suggestions for improvements, feel free to [open an issue](https://github.com/cm-jones/lincpp/issues/new) or submit a [pull request](https://github.com/cm-jones/lincpp/compare).

 ## License